no-stack-dub-sack/apexdox-vs-code/README.md

 ### The ${workspaceFolder} variable
 For any setting that refers to a path on your file system, you can use the variable `${workspaceFolder}` to refer to the root folder of your project.
 If you have a multi-root setup, you can use `${workspaceFolder:directory-name}` to indicate the correct directory.

 To avoid confusion, **please note** that this **_is not_** a supported VS Code feature.
-VS Code does support this and other variables in other settings files, however, in this case, ApexDoc2-VSCode handles the necessary replacements in settings.json to make checking this config into source control and sharing across machines easier.
+VS Code does support this and other variables in other settings files, however, in this case, ApexDoc2-VSCode handles the necessary replacements in `settings.json`, `.apexdoc2rc` and in `apexdoc.yml` to make checking config into source control and sharing across machines easier.

 ### Documentation Engine Settings
 Use these settings to configure the ApexDoc2 documentation engine.